-Create a directory that will house all of your code and results for this project.
+Create a directory with your last name(s) and the assignment number (3) that will house all of your code and results for this project.
 To make things easier for me, include within the main folder one sub-folder with your code called code and another sub-folder with your output called output.
 If you worked with a partner, put both people's last names in a file called partner.txt in the main directory.
-Only one of you needs to submit the main files.

-When your'e ready to submit, tar and then gzip up this directory and submit it using the submit script.
+When you're ready to submit, zip up this directory and submit it using the online submission site.
+If you worked with a partner, only one of you should submit and make sure to tag your partner when submitting.